Candidates

 Popular Multimodal AI Models

-Integrating diverse inputs such as text, audio, video, and images in multiple formats, these models offer superior human-computer interaction capabilities and are set to transform industries from content creation to the decision-making process.
+Integrating diverse inputs such as text, audio, video, video data, and images in multiple formats, these models offer superior human-computer interaction capabilities and are set to transform industries from content creation to the decision-making process.

 CLIP